gleanwork/langchain-glean/README.md

 from langchain_glean.retrievers import GleanSearchRetriever from langchain_glean.tools import GleanSearchTool

+# Create the tool
 retriever = GleanSearchRetriever()
 search_tool = GleanSearchTool(retriever=retriever)

+# Set up the agent
 llm = ChatOpenAI(model="gpt-3.5-turbo")
 prompt = ChatPromptTemplate.from_messages([
     ("system", "You can search our knowledge base when needed."),